jesserobbins/ji-renamer/README.md

 ## Credits
 - Original concept and initial implementation by [Özgür Özer](https://github.com/ozgrozer).
-- Comprehensive rewrite, metadata pipeline, OCR handling, provider integrations, and ongoing maintenance by the current ai-renamer contributors.
+- Comprehensive rewrite, metadata pipeline, OCR handling, provider integrations, and ongoing maintenance by the current ji-renamer contributors.

 Please direct support requests, bug reports, and feature ideas to this repository.
 The upstream author is not responsible for this rewritten codebase.